vgs-samples/vgs-nodejs-sample/README.md

 11. Select fields, click `Secure`
 12. Done, you inbound secure route has been created and should look like this:
 <img src="https://github.com/verygoodsecurity/vgs-nodejs-sample/raw/master/images/redaction.png">
-13. Take a look at list of payments again `https://<tenant>.sandbox.verygoodproxy.com/list` to ensure using tokents isntead of sensitive data.
+13. Take a look at list of payments again `https://<tenant>.sandbox.verygoodproxy.com/list` to ensure using tokens instead of sensitive data.
 <img >

 ## Setup self-revealing